mbroome/aquarium-3d-models/sponge-filter/README.md

 If you want to replace the uplift pipe of the sponge filter, you will need a 20mm tube.
 I use the following [20mm tube from Amazon](https://www.amazon.com/dp/B0B6QB6FY4).
 This tube has an outside diameter of 20mm and an inside diameter of 18mm.

 If you want to make the adjustable version, you will also need a 18mm tube.
 I use this [18mm tube from Amazon](https://www.amazon.com/dp/B0B6Q6LRBQ).

+If are using the adjustable uplift pipe, you will also want to print the tube-colar.stl model that helps keep the fit of the 18mm to 20mm tubes stay together better.
+If you are also wanting to use the elbow, you will want to print the elbow-adaptor.stl model that adapts the 18mm tube to the 20mm elbow.